vlang/v/doc/docs.md

 to add a `gate` between the array name and the square bracket: `a#[..-3]`.
 The `gate` specifies that this is a different type of slice and remember that the result is "locked" inside the array.
-The retuned slice is always a valid array, though it may be empty:
+The returned slice is always a valid array, though it may be empty:
 ```v
 a := [0, 1, 2, 3, 4, 5, 6, 7, 8, 9]
 println(a#[-3..]) // [7, 8, 9]